bmurrtech/IT_research/google_IT_cybersecurity.md

 If you're responsible for an organization of users, there's a delicate balance between security and user productivity.
 We've seen this balance in action when we dove into the different security tools and systems together.
 Before you start to design a security architecture, you need to define exactly what you'd like it to accomplish.
 This will depend on what your company thinks is most important.
 It will probably have a way it wants different data to be handled and stored.

 ### Security Goals
-- Does your cyber secuirty instance require certain complaince standards?
+- Does your cyber security instance require certain compliance standards?
 For example:

 __PCI DSS__, or __Payment Card Industry Data Security Standard__
 - Build and maintain a secure network and systems
 - Protect cardholder data
-- Maintain a vulnerabilty managment program
+- Maintain a vulnerability management program
   - The first requirement is to protect all systems against malware and regularly update antivirus software or programs.
   - The second is to develop and maintain secure systems and applications.
 You'll find more detailed implementation procedures within these requirements.
 They'll cover things like ensuring all systems have anti-virus software installed and making sure the software is kept up-to-date.
   - They also require that scans are run regularly and logs are maintained.